The Justice Statement

 After hearing the dispute, the ECT may make an order:

-Requiring one party to pay money to the other;
+Require a party to pay money to another party; and/or

-Dismissing the whole or any part of the claim; and / or
+Dismiss the whole or any part of the claim.

-Requiring one party to pay costs to the other party.
+Require a party to pay costs to another party.

 At any stage of proceedings, the ECT may order parties to go for mediation.
 Any party who fails to do so may be guilty of contempt of court and is liable to a fine of up to S$20,000 or an imprisonment term not exceeding 12 months, or both.
 The ECT may also refer that party to the Public Prosecutor to consider if criminal charges should be brought against him.